Let's make multi layer tablets

 A tablet-within-tablet design makes multilayer formulations a good solution for repeat-action products.
 But their pharmacological effectiveness depends on the correct disintegration ability of the outer tablet.

-Multilayer tablet technology is ideal for polypharmacy
+Multilayer tablet technology is ideal for polypharmacy in single dose form

 Polypharmacy is a growing area of interest in medication.
 It finds an effective solution in multilayer tablets by administering a minimum of 5 medicines at regular intervals.